 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocomprised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Crytosporidium and other contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

 Do I Need To Take Special Precautions?

-Violations that occurred during 2022:
+Violations that occurred during 2023: No violations occurred in 2023